 Fear of childbirth is very common and is particularly prevalent amongst first time mothers and women who have had negative experiences in the past.
 We know that throughout history many women have died during childbirth and that the very definition of labor is “hard physical work.”
 Thus, many women have become conditioned to anticipate their birthing experience to be associated with extreme pain, which contributes to the fear of childbirth.
 This fear can be elevated by outside sources, such as from those sharing negative birthing stories or the media showing women in agony.
 It can also be partially psychological: as a way to focus on a fear that is tangible as opposed to intangible, such as the natural fears that arise in response to an enormous life transition that are difficult to grasp or explain.

-Dr. Meghan Downey is an expert in using hypnosis and integrative therapy to support women through the pregnancy and birthing process.
-As both a Clinical Psychologist and a certified HypnoBirthing Educator, she combines her knowledge as a perinatal psychologist with her training in women’s anatomy, birth-planning, hypnosis, birth, and bonding to provide mothers holistic care and treatment during the perinatal period.
-She uses her knowledge of psychotherapy in order to support expectant mothers in navigating the distress, fears, grief, excitement and reflections that accompany the perinatal period, while also teaching hypnobirthing throughout so that her patients learn to utilize relaxation techniques during the birthing process and combat stress and fear related to the labor.
+Dr. Karolina Pekala is an expert in using hypnosis and integrative therapy to support women through the pregnancy and birthing process.
+As an expert in fears and phobias as well as women's health issues such as chronic pelvic pain, she serves as both as a safe space for women to discuss their fears while also helping them navigate medical issues.
+She uses her knowledge of psychotherapy in order to support expectant mothers in navigating the distress, fears, grief, excitement and reflections that accompany the perinatal period, while also using hypnosis to alleviate fears of the birthing process and combat stress and fear related to the labor.

-It’s not unusual for mothers and moms-to-be to seek out hypnobirthing, though not necessarily psychotherapy.
 Sometimes fear of birthing is easier to speak about than fear of motherhood.
 Sometimes moms feel like they "must" be excited and happy and anything other than that is “wrong.”
 And frankly, sometimes it’s easier to focus on the excitement of the new baby rather than all of the other areas of life that need attention.
 The reality, however, is that many pregnant women feel like they're alone: alone in their feelings and alone in their experiences.
 While each mother or mother-to-be is unique, collectively, they share their desire to have a relaxed birthing experience and easy adjustment into motherhood.
-By combining therapy and hypnosis, Dr. Downey is able to address these issues in an all-encompassing way, providing support for the emotional and physical needs of the whole person throughout the pregnancy and birthing process.
+By combining therapy and hypnosis, Dr. Pekala is able to address these issues in an all-encompassing way, providing support for the emotional and physical needs of the whole person throughout the pregnancy and birthing process.

 No items found.